NiklasNiggemann/DuckDB/duckdb_polars_pandas/ReadMe.md

 ```

 **Dataset Placement:**
 The dataset `.csv` file should be placed in a separate directory.
 This setup allows multiple projects to share the same dataset directory.
+In the project directory, you need to create a `results` directory where the `.csv` and `.png` files are stored.

 ```
 - duckdb_polars_pandas/
+    └── results
 - dataset/
     └── ecommerce.csv
 ```